 SHORT BIO:

 Alison Wearing is a bestselling, award-winning author, playwright, and performer.
-Her writing has won the National Magazine Awards’ Gold Medal, been nominated for the RBC Taylor Prize for Nonfiction, shortlisted for the Edna Staebler Award for Creative Nonfiction, and her books have become national bestsellers.
+Her writing has won the National Magazine Awards’ Gold Medal, been a finalist for the Journey Prize, nominated for the RBC Taylor Prize for Nonfiction, shortlisted for the Edna Staebler Award for Creative Nonfiction, and her books have become national bestsellers.
 Alison’s numerous theatre awards include Best Dramatic Script at New York City’s United Solo, the largest solo theatre festival in the world.
 She is also the creator/facilitator of Memoir Writing Ink, a popular online program that has guided thousands of people through the process of transforming personal stories into memoir, and the founder of the International Amy MacRae Award for Memoir.
-Alison offers writing retreats in Canada, Europe and online, and otherwise devotes herself to yoga, laughter, and dancing at every opportunity.
+Alison offers writing retreats in Canada, Europe, and online, and otherwise devotes herself to yoga, laughter, and dancing at every opportunity.

 DETAILED BIOGRAPHY: